PRODYNA/go-training/03-Advanced/05-ReceiverFunction/Readme.md

 Correct the Test for setting the name of the struct with a receiver function.

-# Tips
+# Pro Tips

 ## Location of receiver functions
 A Receiver Function can be located in a different go-File, but has to be in the same package

-This is used in the famous stringer generator.
+This is used in the famous stringer generator to generate a toString() like behavior.

 See https://pkg.go.dev/golang.org/x/tools/cmd/stringer for more information